How to start a window fitting business

 What to include in a business plan?

-- Research your competitors and look for gaps in the market.
-For example, if there are no other businesses offering aluminium window frames in your area, this is a demand you can fulfil
+- Research your competitors – Look for gaps in the market.
+For example, if there are no other businesses offering aluminium window frames in your area, this is a demand you can fulfil.

-- Funding.
-Thankfully start-up costs for a window fitting business aren’t too high but you’ll still need an initial investment plus the ability to keep things ticking over until you build up momentum with your income.
-Will you save up the funds yourself, take out a loan, take out a credit card or ask for an investment?
-You also need to decide how much you’ll charge for your services and ensure you make a good profit.
+- Funding – Thankfully, start-up costs for a window fitting business aren’t too high but you’ll still need an initial investment plus the ability to keep things ticking over until you build up momentum with your income.
 Once your company is up and running you may decide to offer finance for your customers.
-This allows them to pay over time which can be a big draw.
-You can even work with a finance company in a mutually beneficial relationship to support your clients
+This allows them to pay overtime which can be a big draw.

 Want some help with your business plan?